-1. Qiaoguo (Fried Thin Pastry) – Ingenuity and Intelligence
+1. Qiaoguo (Qixi Pastry) – Ingenuity and Intelligence

 Taste: Sweet and crispy with a sesame flavor

 Qiaoguo is the representative Qixi Festival food.
-The main materials of it are flour, sesames, sugar and honey.
+The main materials for it are flour, sesame, sugar and honey.
 The method is to wrap the sesames in the flour dough, fry it, and then serve it on the plate.
-In Shandong, people shape the Qiaoguo with a mold made from jujube wood or pear wood before frying.
+In Shandong, people shape the Qiaoguo with a mold made from jujube wood or pear wood before baking.
 On the festival, people can also give Qiaoguo to friends, called “Song Qiao”, meaning sending ingenuity and intelligence.